Kalugy/js-challenges/Task.md

 - [X] fix readme add license
 - [X] fix slice and substring only one
 - [X] fix replaceall so do not repeat
+- [X] make a select to choose the challenge

 ---
 ## Footer
 - [x] integrate footer